 Some first-party cookies can be used to track users in the same way as third-party cookies in specific contexts.

-Apple’s Intelligent Tracking Prevention (ITP) and Cookies
+Apple Safari’s Intelligent Tracking Prevention (ITP)

-Its Tracking Protection was developed in collaboration with Disconnect and is based on a number of tracker blacklists to allow third-party cookies only from trusted providers.
+Its Tracking Protection feature was developed in collaboration with Disconnect and is based on a number of tracker blacklists to allow third-party cookies only from trusted providers.

-Other Browsers
+Opera and Other Browsers

 How to Disable Third-Party Cookies